 Toy production areas in China

-Most of the toys are manufactured in Guangdong province, more specifically the city of Shantou, as well as in Dongguan, Shenzhen, and Guangzhou.
+Most of the toys are manufactured in Guangdong province, more specifically in the city of Shantou, as well as in Dongguan, Shenzhen, and Guangzhou.
 The largest number of toy manufacturers is concentrated in Chenghai – a district of Shantou, where such manufacturers account for more than half of all enterprises in the region.
 When it comes to the toy industry, Guangdong province mainly produces:

 - plastic toys,